-The EALC faculty and advisors expect that students will abide by the standards of academic honesty outlined in the Student Code of Conduct.
-Incidences of academic dishonesty in EALC classes, when they are discovered, will be reported to Office of Student Conduct.
+The EALC faculty and advisors expect that students will abide by the standards of academic honesty outlined in the Student Code of Conduct. (https://sa.berkeley.edu/code-of-conduct) Incidences of academic dishonesty in EALC classes, when they are discovered, will be reported to Office of Student Conduct.
 Students found responsible for academic dishonesty will be subject to sanctions including a failing grade, community service, academic probation, or suspension.